ulyngs/open-source-no-distractions-for-facebook/README.md

 # newsfeed-toggle-extension-universal

-This is the source code for the Safari Web Extension 'Newsfeed toggle for Facebook'.
+This is the source code for the Safari Web Extension '"No Distractions" for Facebook'.
 It works on both Mac and iOS.